How To Date And Recognize Capodimonte Marks

 Get a full-size PDF Printable Reference Page

-Capodimonte or Capo-di-Monte Italian Porcelain
+Capodimonte (or Capo-di-Monte) Italian Porcelain

 *See the history of Capodimonte Porcelain

 Early Capo-di-Monte marks 1743–1759

-The Capo-di-Monte Marks Gap 1759 – 1771 – This was the period when King Charles III moved the Capodimonte production to Spain when he became Spain’s King Charles I. Although the porcelain was exactly the same, it was officially Spanish porcelain during this period.
-This blue “stylized” version of the original Capodimonte Fleur-de-Lys was used for production from the Spanish Buen Retiro factory near Madrid.
+This was the time when King Charles III moved the Capodimonte production to Spain when he became Spain’s King Charles I. Although the porcelain was exactly the same, it was officially Spanish porcelain during this period.
+This blue “stylized” version of the original Capodimonte Fleur-de-Lis was used for production from the Spanish Buen Retiro factory near Madrid.

 Capo-di-Monte marks 1771–1834

 Important Note:The Neapolitan “N” and crown were never trademark protected.
 There have been many variations with different fonts of the “N” and different styles of the crown or coronet.
-Technically any porcelain maker could use the mark and claim to be Capodimonte porcelain.
+Technically, any porcelain maker could use the mark and claim to be Capodimonte porcelain.
 And many have.